-Graduates of the Master of Science in Nursing - Nurse Practitioner degree and Post Master of Science in Nursing - Nurse Practitioner Certificate programs are educated to:
+Graduates of the Master of Science in Nursing - Nurse Practitioner degree and Post-Master of Science in Nursing - Nurse Practitioner Certificate programs are educated to:

-- Implement collaborative strategies to provide ethical, high quality, safe, cost-effective, patient-centered care. - Use scholarly inquiry including evidence-based practice and research application to improve decision-making and health outcomes. - Integrate advanced competencies, skills, theories, and cultural sensitivity in relationships with patients and professionals. - Provide quality care to achieve measurable, effective patient outcomes across transitions and throughout the health-illness continuum. - Facilitate the improvement of health care through leadership within health care systems and communities. - Demonstrate competence for full practice authority in a specialized area as an advanced practice nurse. - Utilize health care informatics and technologies to support and enhance practice. - Analyze ethical, legal and social factors influencing policy development to advance population health, improve patient outcomes and promote the profession of nursing. - Demonstrate commitment to lifelong learning, and exhibit integrity and professionalism as advanced practice nurse in the clinical setting and within the inter-professional team.
+- 1. Implement collaborative strategies to provide ethical, high quality, safe, cost-effective, patient-centered care. - 2.
+Use scholarly inquiry including evidence-based practice and research application to improve decision-making and health outcomes. - 3.
+Integrate advanced competencies, skills, theories, and cultural sensitivity in relationships with patients and professionals. - 4.
+Provide quality care to achieve measurable, effective patient outcomes across transitions and throughout the health-illness continuum. - 5.
+Facilitate the improvement of health care through leadership within health care systems and communities. - 6.
+Demonstrate competence for full practice authority in a specialized area as an advanced practice nurse. - 7.
+Utilize health care informatics and technologies to support and enhance practice. - 8.
+Analyze the social and structural determinants that influence policy development to improve population health and advance health equity - 9.
+Demonstrate commitment to lifelong learning, and exhibit integrity and professionalism as advanced practice nurse in the clinical setting and within the inter-professional team.